loighic/loighic.github.io/_pages/macro/pt3a/AD-AS_shifts.md

 When you exchange U.S. dollars for a foreign currency, you are, in effect, *buying the other currency*.
 The **U.S. dollar is stronger** when \$1 buys more of the foreign currency.
 The **U.S. dollar is weaker** when \$1 buys less of the foreign currency. *Stronger* and *weaker*, in this sense, is with respect to one other currency and the historical trends.

- For instance, if you look [here](https://www.google.com/finance/quote/USD-EUR?window=5Y), you can see that, in October 2022, 1 U.S. dollar bought slightly more than 1 Euro.
+ For instance, as you can see [here](https://www.google.com/finance/quote/USD-EUR?window=5Y), in October 2022, 1 U.S. dollar bought slightly more than 1 Euro.
 At the beginning of 2024, meanwhile, 1 U.S. dollar bought a little over 0.90 Euro.
 So, relative to January 2024, the U.S. dollar was stronger in October of 2022.
 Conversely, in 2024, the U.S. dollar has been weaker relative to October 2022.

 Now, how does this affect imports and exports?